-On May 31, 1986, “Live To Tell” hit #1 for 3 weeks on US Hot Adult Contemporary singles chart.
+On May 31 1986, Madonna’s Live To Tell hit #1 for 3 weeks on the Billboard Hot Adult Contemporary singles chart in the USA.

 On May 29 1998, Madonna visited The Oprah Winfrey Show to promote her album, Ray Of Light.

 Madonna sat down for a lengthy interview and performed two songs from her new album, the title track, Ray Of Light, and Little Star – both for the first time on television.

 The episode marked Madonna’s second visit to Oprah, following a 1996 appearance to promote her film, Evita.

 On May 28 1994, Madonna’s I’ll Remember (Theme From With Honors) hit #2 on the Billboard Hot 100 in the USA.